Fiestas on La Palma, Canary Islands

 June - Corpus Christi, Mazo.
 Every year the steep, cobbled streets of Mazo are carpeted with flowers and petals.
 Its origin comes from the Renaissance era and since 1873 the festival has been characterized by the creation of carpets, passageways and decorated altars of flowers.
 Mazo has been declared a Fiesta of National Tourist interest.

-Saturday before the 13th June - Fiesta de San Antonio, Garafia.
+12th/13th June or nearest weekend - Fiesta de San Antonio, Garafia.
 One of the largest on the island attracting around 2,000 people and lasts three days.
 Apart from live music from a centre stage, temporary bars, stalls with Mexican cloting and fancy goods, there is a large show of cattle equine and other animals.
 There are variations each year with perhaps dog agailit or horse crosscountry jumping/dressage but always a timed event with oxen pulling weighted sleds around a course.

 July/August (every five years, 2015, 2020, etc) - La Bajada de la Virgen de las Nieves y La Danza de los Enanos.
 A huge fiesta lasting around 18 days and encorporating, to name but a few events, the Dancing of the Dwarves, Minuet, pilmgrimage to the throne and subsequent Bajada of the Virgen del las Nieves when the statue of the Virgin of the Snows is brought down from her church in Nieves to Santa Cruz de la Palma.
 It's huge.
 It's incredible.
 Don't miss it.
 Click here for more information.